Urinary Tract Infections

 Treatments Available

-UTIs can be uncomfortable and painful.
-However, they pass out in a few days.
-Usually, UTI should get better themselves by itself within 4 to 5 days. otherwise, treatment is needed.
+UTIs are uncomfortable and often painful.
+Uncomplicated lower-tract infections often resolve within 4–5 days with appropriate antibiotics.
+Untreated infections can ascend to the kidneys and become serious.
 Complications are less likely with the UTI, however, if the complications occurred, they can be serious and may lead to blood poisoning or kidney failure.
 Complications are usually possible for the patients, who are affected with pre-existing health problems, like weak immune systems, diabetes.

 The treatments available are the following.